DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 		- References, Halo Infinite, Call of duty, Apex legends
 	- If we do a SFX, limit the sounds per second so the player doesn't get obliterated by the sound

-Tuesday
+### What We Need for Tuesday

-- Get the whiteboxed shit out of the levels
+- Get the whiteboxed parts out of the levels
-- Seamless level transitions
+- Make sure the seamless level transitions work without fail
-- Drunkard by Tuesday
+- Drunkard should be in the game by Tuesday (It's already modeled and animated)
 - Emissive Lighting in the level
 - Put in the power effects on the hand
 - We'll use the test level to show off powers